wmkouw/ssa-nlp/README.md

 # Sequential Subspace Alignment for NLP

 Repository contains code and experiments for temporal domain adaptation in the form of semi-supervised subspace alignment for word embeddings.
-Paper is currently under submission.
+It accompanies the paper

+"Back to the future -- Sequential alignment of text representations"

+which is to be presented at the AAAI Conference on Artificial Intelligence, 2020.

 Natural Language Processing tasks currently tackled:
 - temporal named entity recognition.